qhtjrmin/GPrimer/README.md

 # 1. Running
 ## 1.1.
 Prepare input sequence data
- The mRNA sequence DBs for six species (human, mouse, rat, zebrafish, cow, and pig) from the NCBI Reference Sequence (RefSeq) database (http://www.ncbi.nlm.nih.gov/refseq) were used as input in our experiments.
-They have NM as the prefix of GenBank accession number.
-The DBs that we used are in “input_sequence” folder (human and mouse sequence were excluded due to GitHub capacity issues).
-If users want to take their own sequence as the input, they can use it.
+ The input DBs that can be used are in “input_sequence” folder.
+If you want to take your own sequence as the input, then use it.
 The format of input should be ‘sid(\t)sequence’.

 - The example of input:
 ```